Where are we located and how can I purchase?

 What is the availability of the tents?

 Unless it say's " pre-order or sold out" we have tents in stock now.
-We do tend to sell out by around Christmas time though so its good to order early to avoid disappointment.
-If the model you want is unavailable please email us email@example.com as we may be able to locate one from our Australian or US based stores (for additional freight)
+We do tend to sell out by around Christmas time though so it’s good to order early to avoid disappointment.
+If the model you want is unavailable please email us firstname.lastname@example.org as we may be able to locate one from our Australian or US based stores (for additional freight costs)

 What are the measurements?